Winter months are hard on all of us, but the cold can present particular difficulty for cancer patients.

 Falls may be more dangerous

 Anastrozole is a medication breast cancer patients take, which can decrease bone density.
 Thus, falls can be more dangerous for patients on this medication.
-Some patients on this drug are given a bone strengthening medication to combat the bone density side effect, Rhear said.
+Some patients on this drug are given a bone strengthening medication to combat the bone density side effect.

 More potential for frostbite and increased pain

 Some cancer treatments cause a condition called peripheral neuropathy, which carries the potential side effect of numbness in the extremities.
-Rhear said patients with peripheral neuropathy are more prone to frostbite because they don’t realize how cold their hands and fingers are getting in cold weather.
+Patients with peripheral neuropathy are more prone to frostbite because they don’t realize how cold their hands and fingers are getting in cold weather.

 Falls also are more likely for patients who have numbness in their feet.
 In addition to numbness, patients with peripheral neuropathy also can experience pain, which can be intensified by the cold.

 “The main thing is asking everyone to be careful outside.
-Go slow,” Rhear said.
+Go slow,” Diedrich said.
 “Stay away from germs.
 Washing hands is so important.”